 Heidi turned off the tap and shook the excess water from the colander.
 She placed it on the sink to drain.
-She lifted the pasta sauce from the cooker top and placed it on the kitchen bench where she had laid out a dinner-for-one setting.
+She lifted the pasta sauce from the cooker top and placed it on the kitchen bench where a dinner-for-one setting had been laid out

 Heidi lifted her dinner plate and returned to the pasta draining on the sink where she shoveled out a small serving of pasta.